 Bruce Jakosky is a Professor in the Laboratory for Atmospheric and Space Physics and the Department of Geological Sciences at the University of Colorado in Boulder, and also heads up the University of Colorado's team in the NASA Astrobiology Institute.
 He teaches undergraduate and graduate courses in both Earth and planetary geology and extraterrestrial life, including both the science and the societal and philosophical issues relating to the science.
 He has been involved with several space missions, including Viking, the Solar Mesosphere Explorer, Clementine, Mars Observer, Mars Global Surveyor and Mars Odyssey.

-Thomas D. Jones, Ph.D. - scientist, author, pilot, and former NASA astronaut - logged nearly 53 days in space and made three space walks totaling more than 19 hours during his 11-year career with NASA, flying aboard the space shuttle and helping build the ISS.
-Jones is the co-author of two books for young adults: Mission: Earth and The Scholastic Encyclopedia of the United States at War.
+Thomas D. Jones, Ph.D. – planetary scientist, author, pilot, and former NASA astronaut - logged nearly 53 days in space and made three space walks totaling more than 19 hours during his 11-year career with NASA, flying aboard the space shuttle and helping build the ISS.
+Jones is the author of Sky Walking: An Astronaut’s Memoir.
 He also co-authored The Complete Idiot's Guide to NASA, Planetology: Unlocking the Secrets of the Solar System, and Hell Hawks! – a true story of WWII courage in the air.
 Tom is a senior research scientist at the Florida Institute for Human and Machine Cognition.

 Sergei Kapitsa is a professor of physics and chairman of the Physics Dept at the Moscow Institute of Physics and Technology.
 Professor Kapitsa is currently vice president of the Academy of Natural Sciences of Russia and president of the Eurasian Physical Society.
 Professor Kapitsa is also the host of a weekly science program for Russian television.